CulturesSupports/CulturesSupports/Readme.md

 its a 8kb html website we made as starting torrent work in 2025 with seeding out a copyright free torrent

+both file have 8kb big size

+it means many of torrent seeders will download and seed it with click on it....

+- seeders with 3 mbps will download it in a click second

 its a joke project of feeding the torrent community with a none copyright claim torrent file